ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 ### Procedure to connect to Veeam Cloud Connect for replication
 {: #shared_veeam-cloud-connect-proc-access}

-It is recommended that you use a separate vCloud Director user with the **Organization Admin** role when you add the service provider in your Veeam Backup and Replication Server.
-For more information about managing users in vCloud Director, see [Managing Users](https://docs.vmware.com/en/vCloud-Director/9.5/com.vmware.vcloud.tenantportal.doc/GUID-FE38C285-7605-4473-870C-6AD44D8BF42E.html){:external}.
-{:important}

-1. Add your service provider to your Veeam Backup and Replication Server: [Connecting to Service Providers](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_sp.html?ver=95u4){:external}
+1. Add your service provider to your Veeam Backup and Replication Server: [Connecting to Service Providers](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_sp.html?ver=100){:external}
   * For **Step 2: Specify Cloud Gateway Settings**, use the **DNS name** and **Port** details that are specific to your virtual data center region.
 You can  locate your **DNS name** and **Port** details on the virtual data center instance details page.
 Scroll down to the **Recommended services** pane and locate **Connection Details** for Veeam Cloud Connect.
   * For **Step 3: Verify TLS Certificate and Specify User Account Settings**, use the following credentials:
     *Organization\Username* or *Username@Organization*